akrzelj-ossunist/news-app/README.md

 This is a simple news app where you can see the top news and latest news from all around the world.
 Also, you can filter news by categories and article names.
-Application is built using React.js, SCSS, Typescript, and libraries like react-query.
+Application is built using React.js, SASS, Typescript, and libraries like react-query, react router.

 ## Getting started